1003358229/Gold-4-TCSS-491-A-Winter-2018/README.md

 Give the towers their own firerate and damage, and maybe bullet
 Add 1-3 different types of dogs, with different health and speed
 Update map/path
 Add level counter
+No tower on path

+Done:
 Fix score - hit for score, kill for money
-No tower on path